A 2025 Guide to Teaching English in China

 As an English teacher who is a foreigner, this can frustrate you.
 Since you aren’t Chinese, you can’t understand Mandarin, nor can you read or write it.

-Using a VPN service for your laptop or mobile phone is the only way to bypass this firewall.
+A VPN service for your laptop or mobile phone is the only way to bypass this firewall.
 Hence, I strongly recommend installing a VPN on your phone before arriving in mainland China.

 3. You are at the mercy of school administrations